yujianyuanhaha/DQN-DSA/README.md

 2. mdpNode would meet compuation constraint when number of channel over 10, result in dead loop (stuck at stateSpaceCreate).
 3. the assigment of patrial observation is currently in *dqnNode.py* file, tho silly way.

+4. due to the `.pyc` are git-ignored, when do the pull, these files would not be cloned, hence when run codes without `.pyc`, it would pop error like `ImportError: No module named ddpgNode`.
+Never mind, just execute again and again (to generate more `.pyc` files) till it runs through.

 --------------------------------------------------------------------------
 # Bugs